This blog post was originally posted on July 11 2015, and was updated on September 3, 2020.

 - 1 tablespoon smoked paprika

-- Divide the tomato, onion and pepper mixture into 4 ramekins.
+- Remove the pan from the heat and divide the tomato, onion and pepper mixture into 4 ramekins.

-- Bake the ramekins for about 10 minutes until the eggs are cooked to your liking.
+- Bake for 10 minutes or until the eggs are cooked to your liking.

 - Garnish with parsley, salt and pepper to taste.